-Custom & Standard Metric O-Rings
+Custom & Standard ISO 3601 Metric O-Rings

-To get started, use the filters below to find the "standard" metric o-ring you need, defined by inside diameter (ID) and cross section.
+To get started, use the filters below to find the "standard" metric O-ring you need, defined by inside diameter (ID) and cross section.
 Then, click on the applicable link to specify your material, hardness, and color you need and request a custom quote.

-Measuring Metric O-Rings
+How to Measure Metric O-Rings

-There are two main o-ring sizing styles: standard and metric.
+There are two main O-ring sizing styles: standard and metric.
 Metric o rings sizes are primarily used internationally, notably in Europe and Japan.
 The metric sizes are based on the International Standard ISO 3601-1:2002.
-Metric o-ring measurements are grouped into two series: G and A. Each has a different application.
-The G series is used for general purpose applications, while the A series is for Aerospace applications.
+Metric O-ring measurements are grouped into two series: G and A. Each has a different application.
+The G series is used for general-purpose applications, while the A series is for Aerospace applications.

 Custom Metric O-Rings for All Applications

-- Custom hardness's also available
+- Customized hardness is also available

 - Custom colors also available

-We stock a wide variety of seals that are available the same dayContact Us
+We stock a wide variety of seals that are available the same dayContact an Expert